 Dried fruit stuffing.
 Occasionally I make a stuffing of dried fruits, whatever I have on hand, mix in some chopped walnuts or pecans, some melted butter, and some sweet red wine.

-6) Add the meat and the wood for smoking at the same time.
+7) Add the meat and the wood for smoking at the same time.
 Go easy on the wood.
 We only want a hint of smoke.
 This is delicate meat.
-At 325°F the roast will cook to 140°F in about 1 to 2 hours, depending on how thick it is, what is in the stuffing, and how steady you can keep the temp.
-Plan on 20 to 30 minutes per inch of thickness and the widest part.
+At 225°F the roast will cook to 140°F in about 2 hours, depending on how thick it is, what is in the stuffing, and how steady you can keep the temp.
 Take it off at 140°F and it will rise to 145°F from carryover.
 As usual, if the meat is done early, hold it in a faux cambro until the rest of dinner is ready.
 Below is a roast stuffed with chopped dates, raisins, walnuts, and moistened with sweet red wine.